kEERill/widgets/docs/widget.md

 $widget->getTitle()
 ```

 Redefinition of parameters - a case when you assign checks to a parameter when assigning a value to a parameter.

-For this situation there is a solution:
+In order that the filling of parameters was called through a function, this parameter should be added to the list via the function `addConfigMethod`:

 ```php
 /**